VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 project template.

-While pecan-waffle's approach is a significant benefit for a single project solution, its an absolute necessity for large grained solutions like VSSoluitonTemplates due to their multiple sub-projects and their tight integration.
-As a practical matter, I would not have been able to build VSSoluitonTemplates without pecan-waffle.
+While pecan-waffle's approach is a significant benefit for a single project solution, its an absolute necessity for large grained solutions like JumpStreetMobile due to it's multiple sub-projects and their tight integration with one another.
+As a practical matter, I would not have been able to build JumpStreetMobile without pecan-waffle.

+JumpStreetMobile is the first example of a VSSoluitonTemplate and I hope to build more in the future and include them in the parent project [VSSolutionTemplates](https://github.com/VSSolutionTemplates/VSSolutionTemplates)